 NUCYNTA® may be given with or without food [see CLINICAL PHARMACOLOGY].

-No dosage adjustment is recommended in patients with mild hepatic impairment [see CLINICAL PHARMACOLOGY].
+No dosage adjustment is recommended in patients with mild hepatic impairment (Child-Pugh Score 5 to 6) [see CLINICAL PHARMACOLOGY].

 In general, recommended dosing for elderly patients with normal renal and hepatic function is the same as for younger adult patients with normal renal and hepatic function.
 Because elderly patients are more likely to have decreased renal and hepatic function, consideration should be given to starting elderly patients with the lower range of recommended doses.